phoenix125/7dtdServerUpdateUtility/readme.txt

 - Retain detailed logs of 7DTD dedicated server and 7dtdServerUpdateUtility.
 - Optionally restart server on excessive memory use.
 More detailed features:
-- Optionally execute an external file before and/or after server update check and during server update reboots... good for writing a batch file to disable certain mods during a server update to ensure server reliability.
+- Optionally execute external files for six unique conditions, including at updates, scheduled restarts, remote restart, when first restart notice is announced
-- Checks that the server is running and responsive by logging into the server and ensuring a valid response.
-Requires telnet to be active.
+  *These options are great executing a batch file to disable certain mods during a server update, to run custom announcement scripts, make config changes (enable PVP at scheduled times), etc.
-- Keeps only the latest 20 logfiles of the dedicated server.
+- Keeps only the latest 20 logfiles of the 7dtd dedicated server (the default value set by The Fun Pimps).
-- Validates files on first run, then optionally only when buildid (server version) changes.
+- Can validate files on first run, then optionally only when buildid (server version) changes.
 Backs up & erases appmanifest_294420.acf to force update when client-only update is released by The Fun Pimps.
-- Automatically imports server settings from serverconfig.xml (or comparable file).
+- Automatically imports server settings from serverconfig.xml (or comparable file) and creates a temporary file... leaving the original file untouched.

 -----------------
  GETTING STARTED (Two sets of instructions: one for existing servers and the other to use the 7dtdServerUpdateUtility tool to download and install a new dedicated server)